The function derivative

 .

-A call with order = c(x=1, y=0)
+A call with order = c(x=1, y=0) is equivalent to

-order = c(x=1)
+order = c(x=1).

 To compute numerical derivatives or to evaluate symbolic derivatives